kevmoo/peanut.dart/README.md

     --[no-]source-branch-info    Includes the name of the source branch and SHA in the commit message
                                  (defaults to on)
+    --[no-]version-info          Includes the pubspec version of the package in the commit message
     --post-build-dart-script     Optional Dart script to run after all builds have completed, but before files are committed to the repository.